iptp/CatsAndRats/README.md

 ## Cats and Rats

-This tutorial is intended to teach how to:<br>
+This tutorial is intended to teach how to:

 * Add Actors to the world
 * Control the simulation
 * Inspect an object's fields